cncf/devstats.archive/MULTIPROJECT.md

 - `/usr/sbin/grafana-server --config=${CONF_FILE} --pidfile=${PID_FILE_DIR}/grafana-server.pid cfg:default.paths.logs=${LOG_DIR} cfg:default.paths.data=${DATA_DIR} cfg:default.paths.plugins=${PLUGINS_DIR}`
 - To see error logs of dockerized Grafana do:
 - `docker logs projectname_grafana`
-- Something like this: `panic: pq: no pg_hba.conf entry for host "172.17.0.2", user "gha_admin", database "grafana_sessions"` mean that You need to add:
+- Something like this: `panic: pq: no pg_hba.conf entry for host "172.17.0.2", user "gha_admin", database "projectname_grafana_sessions"` mean that You need to add:
 - Add `host all all 172.17.0.0/24 md5` to your `/etc/postgresql/X.Y/main/pg_hba.conf` to allow all dockerized Grafanas to acces Postgres (from 172.17.0.xyz) address.
 - You also need to add: `listen_addresses = '*'` to `/etc/postgresql/X.Y/main/postgresql.conf`.
 - `service postgresql restart`